ALUMNI SCRIPT READING SERIES

-The Louis B. Mayer Library, AFI Conservatory Screenwriting faculty and the Office of Alumni Relations are pleased to announce a new library program: The Alumni Script Reading Series.
-The series gives AFI Conservatory alumni from all disciplines the opportunity to submit a screenplay to be read with professional actors and receive constructive feedback from others in the artistic community.
+A joint program of the Louis B. Mayer Library, AFI Conservatory Screenwriting faculty and the Office of Alumni Relations, the Alumni Script Reading Series gives AFI Conservatory alumni from all disciplines the opportunity to submit a screenplay to be read with professional actors and receive constructive feedback from others in the artistic community.

 Time: 7:00-10:00 p.m.

 Location: Ahmanson Room, Louis B. Mayer Library | AFI Campus